 c) medical additives;

 f) services of medical institutions and medical practitioners using traditional or alternative medical treatment methods, collectively referred to as «Medical Products.»

 4.2.
-Before publicizing an advertisement of Medical Products, the advertiser must obtain an advertising license from the UAE Ministry of Health (the «MoH»).
+Before publicizing an advertisement of Medical Products, the advertiser must obtain an advertising license from the UAE Ministry of Health and Prevention (the «MoHAP»).

 4.2.1.
 In order to qualify for an advertising license, the content of the advertisement must:

 a) include the nature, quality and attributes of the Medical Product;

 b) not breach the general laws and regulations of the UAE, including the Publishing Law, laws related to the practice of medicine or medical professions, law related to the practice of pharmacology and establishing pharmaceutical institutions, and laws related to private health establishments;

 c) contain true and balanced statements, including scientific information;